Behind The Scenes

 Taking Piper Home

-The journey home was pretty scary for Piper.
+The journey home was scary for Piper.
 He lay, tensed up and scared on my lap.
 He threw up twice.
 I did everything I could to reassure him.
-I wished he could have understood my words.
+I wished he could have understood.

 But life got a lot better for Piper after that.
 Reunited with his brother, he settled in to his new home.
 The timid little guy found his voice too.
 He barks a fair bit, and has a hilarious habit of howling like a baby wolf when the answer machine goes off.
 He's a real talker.